lab1092/blender-manual_ja/manual/animation/editors/dopesheet/action.rst

 As everything else in Blender, actions are datablocks.
 Unlike FCurve ones, there is only one type of action, which can regroup all FCurve of a given object.
-You'll find its usual datablock controls in the :guilabel:`Action Editor` header.
+You'll find its usual datablock controls in the *Action Editor* header.

 However, there is one specificity with action datablocks: they have by default a "fake user", i.e. once created, they are always kept in Blender file, even if no object uses them.